Wekuz/WekL/README.md

-`dup` - Duplicates the value at the top of the stack `add` - Pushes the value of the first value at the top of the stack + the second value at the top of the stack `sub` - Pushes the value of the first value at the top of the stack - the second value at the top of the stack `if` - After this comes statement and if the statement is true executes the code in { }, else skips the code
+`dup` - Duplicates the value at the top of the stack `add` - Pushes the value of the first value at the top of the stack + the second value at the top of the stack `sub` - Pushes the value of the first value at the top of the stack - the second value at the top of the stack `mul` - Pushes the value of the first value at the top of the stack * the second value at the top of the stack `div` - Pushes the value of the first value at the top of the stack / the second value at the top of the stack `if` - After this comes statement and if the statement is true executes the code in { }, else skips the code

 Special characters